499-GroupB/CampOAC-fundraiser/README.md

 Font and graphics elements located in build and public folders

 Main application broken into two parts: server and src

 src contains frontend functionality:
   -Display pages located in pages folder and functions
   -Styling information in css folder
-  -index.js manages display and navigation
+  -index.js manages display and navigatio

 server contains backend functionality:
   -models folder contains database schema for mongoDB
   -index.js has endpoints to handle all API calls and server communication